vitek-hrac/eduxo-Workstation/README.md

 5. It is a constantly evolving and improving platform, with regular updates and new versions being released.

-## What can I use eduxo Workstation for?
+## What can/cannot I use eduxo Workstation for?

 **This environment can be used to teach practical exercises in the areas of:**
 - Linux workstation administration,